 In the case of Gloucester Grammar School, the judgment of not holding the defendant liable for setting up a rival school next to that of the plaintiff was in accordance with the Law of Torts, ‘Tort’ means ‘Civil Wrong’.

 Law of Torts is known to be “An instrument to make people adhere to conduct of reasonable behavior and respect the rights and interests of one another.”

 This it does by protecting interests and by providing for situations when a person whose protected interest is violated can recover compensation for the loss suffered by him from the person who has violated the same also known as ‘Injuria Sine Damno’ in Latin, which means ‘injury suffered without an actual loss’.

 The case we are discussing is related to ‘An act which caused damage but no legal right is infringed or compromised’ also known as ‘Damnum Sine Injuria’ in Latin, which means ‘damage suffered without legal injury’.The plaintiff had suffered considerable damages but bona fide competition can afford no ground of action.

 Similarly, in the case of Chasemore v/s Richards 1859, Plaintiff was running a mill on his own land, and for this purpose, he was using the water of the stream for a long time.
 The Deft dug well in his own land and thereby cut off the underground water supply of stream.
 Through percolation, the water gathered in the well of deft.

 The quantity of water of the stream was reduced and the mill was closed for non-availability of water.
-Plaintiff sued deft for damage caused.
+The plaintiff sued deft for the damage caused.

-It was held with accordance to Damnum Sine Injuria that Deft was not liable.
+It was held in accordance with Damnum Sine Injuria that Deft was not liable.